anestan/bikein/wp-content/plugins/ajax-search-for-woocommerce/readme.txt

 == Changelog ==

+= 1.12.0, June 22, 2021 =
+* ADD: Integration with Electro theme
+* ADD: New test for the troubleshooting module - test language codes
+* ADD: New test for the troubleshooting module - check if the Elementor Pro has defined correct template for search results

+* FIX: “WOOF – Products Filter for WooCommerce” - disappearing filters if “Dynamic recount” and “Hide empty terms” was enabled and other issues
+* FIX: Remove unnecessary AJAX request on select “See all products ...
+(X)”
+* FIX: The search form is now generated without random ID, to be compatible with the LiteSpeed Cache plugin

+* REFACTOR: Change .dgwt-wcas-suggestion element from &lt;div&gt; to &lt;a&gt; to allow open a suggestion in a new tab

+= 1.11.0, May 24, 2021 =
+* ADD: Integration with Goya theme
+* ADD: Integration with Top and Top Store Pro theme
+* ADD: Keep the state of a details panel in memory instead of replacing it every time using jQuery.html() method.
+Doesn't clear quantity and "add to cart" states.
+* ADD: Prevent submit empty form

+* FIX: W3 validator warning: The type attribute for the style element is not needed and should be omitted.
+* FIX: Search terms with apostrophes
+* FIX: Synchronization with the native WooCommerce option "Out of stock visibility"
+* FIX: Hiding an unnecessary line in the product details when there is no description
+* FIX: Adding polyfill for supporting “includes” in Internet Explorer 11
+* FIX: Better elements positioning on the "Starting" tab on the plugin settings page
+* FIX: Support for custom Google Analytics object name
+* FIX: Better handling “plus” and “minus” buttons for a quantity field
+* FIX: Uncaught Error: Call to a member function get_review_count() on null
+* FIX: Displaying the search box off screen on mobile devices
+* FIX: Correct way for rebuilding autocomplete feature on an input by manually recalling dgwtWcasAutocomplete().
+Remove more events on dispose method
+* FIX: Highlight single chars in autocomplete results
+* FIX: Add trim on query value
+* FIX: Clear search title and phrase from escape characters

 = 1.10.0, April 22, 2021 =
 * ADD: Possibility to disable select event on suggestions (click and hit the Enter key)
 * ADD: Possibility to disable submit a search form via a filter

 * FIX: Not working click event on suggestions after using “back arrow” on a Safari browser
 * FIX: Allow to recognize Chinese lang codes such as zh-hant and zh-hans
 * FIX: Error on PHP 8.
 Wrong format for printf function